KimEsther/wenzitdoo/README.md

 # wenzitdoo
--learning Android
--app to help students organize their course assignments, tests, projects, and labs.
+-learning Android, app to help students organize their course assignments, tests, projects, and labs.